Instructions for Applying for a Right-of-Way Construction Management Plan

 - Street No. (required) – Enter the house or building number.

 - Street Name (required) – Enter the name of the road.
-When entering a Street Name for a numbered street, such as 5th Ave, only enter "5" in the Street Name field.
+For a numbered street, such as 700 5th Ave, only enter "5".

 - Click Search.
 If prompted, select the correct address or parcel number.